Flora of the Sierra Nevada alpine zone: Characteristic growth patterns and physiology

 Above the tree line, extreme winds preclude tree-like growth.
 Constant winds hitting the plants limits their size and flattens their shape.
 Small size or dwarfism is therefore an adaptive feature to the extremes, and most alpine plants are just a few inches tall.
 One botanist wrote, "Plants adapt by scrunching down close to the ground where botanists have to crawl around on their bellies with hand lenses to fully appreciate the diversity of life...
 Plants are mere centimeters tall, forming a mat so dense that it's hard to pick out separate species"., Another noted, "a world of miniature plants only a few inches high... leaves huddle near the ground or contour it with mats or cushions.
 Typically, the leaves of these plants are waxy or densely hairy - anything to protect them from the wind and intense solar radiation".

 Alpine plants have many adaptations to aridity and intense sunlight in common with desert plants.
 Alpine plants often have gray appearance from hairs covering the leaves, which reflect the intense sunlight, and protect from winds that cause high rates of water loss through transpiration.
 Many Sierra Nevada alpine plants have reddish or whitish leaves to protect them from damage from intense ultraviolet radiation in the alpine zone.
 Fleshy roots and underground organs store food in the form of starches and sugars, allowing the plant to quickly grow when snow melts.
 Many plants form flower buds during the summer before the summer that they open, allowing a quick bloom for the short growing season.

 Optimal temperatures for physiological processes may be lower than for lower elevation plants, and optimal light intensity for photosynthesis may be higher.
 Laboratory experiments showed the sierra Nevada alpine flora exhibited characteristic physiological responses.
 Germination best occurred at temperatures from 20 to 30 C. In the laboratory, there was strong dormancy control by short photoperiod, compared to lower elevation populations which had dormancy induced by either short or long photoperiods.

 Evolutionary history and affinities

 The flora has developed relatively recently, on its own, from western American sources.
 During the glaciation of the last ice age, some peaks stood out above the ice sheet (nunataks), and thus have a high diversity of pre-ice age alpine plants (relicts), an example being the Dana Plateau at Tioga Pass.
 Half of all the alpine plants found in the Sierra Nevada can be found on the Dana Plateau.

 Many species also occur in, or have close relatives in, the Cascade Range and Rocky Mountains, e.g., the Penstemons (Penstemon spp., and Polemoniums (Polemoneaceae spp.).

-A small group of Sierra Nevada alpine plants can found around the world in northern latitudes, which is called (circumboreal).
+A small group of Sierra Nevada alpine plants can be found around the world in northern latitudes, which is called (circumboreal).
 An example is bush cinquefoil (Potentilla fruticosa), which ranges throughout arctic regions of Alaska, Labrador, and the high mountains of Eurasia.